TamaMcGlinn/AdaBots/README.md

 And run the installer for your platform.

 Clone (and fork) the [Adabots_examples repo](https://github.com/TamaMcGlinn/adabots_examples) to have a project up and running quickly.
-Just open adabots_examples.gpr in GNAT.
+Just open adabots_examples.gpr in GPS (GNAT Programming Studio).

 ### Compile & Run